systeminit/actions/README.md

-# System Initiative Github Actions
+# System Initiative GitHub Actions

 Use System Initiative workspaces in your github workflows!